 Cornwall Council

-Cornwall Council is a unitary authority serving the population (approx. 550,000) of Cornwall.
+Cornwall Council is a unitary authority serving the population of Cornwall.
 The suicide rate for Cornwall’s resident population is consistently higher than the national average and the Council recognises this as a significant local public health problem.
 The Council prioritises work with partners to reduce the suicide rate.
 The council’s Public Health team takes the lead for partnership work to prevent suicides in Cornwall & Isles of Scilly.

 We conduct ongoing suicide audit, supported by the Coroner, Police, Kernow CCG, Cornwall Foundation Trust and Drug and Alcohol Action Team.
 The purpose is to use learning from deaths within our population to prevent future deaths.